 - develop and sustain a body of personal creative project work in any area of art practice

 - build confidence and critical awareness in assessing your creative progress and practice

-- relate your work to various aspects of contemporary fine art practice and participate confidently in critical discussion
+- position your work in relation to contemporary fine art contexts and participate confidently in critical discussion

-- explore a possible context for your work and make relevant applications or submissions if appropriate
+- explore possible contexts for your work by making relevant applications or submissions if appropriate

-- present an on-line portfolio and develop a personal approach to presenting and representing your work.
+- develop an on-line profile and a personal approach to presenting and representing your work.

 What level is the course and do I need any particular skills?

 To enrol on this course you will have completed a higher level course, such as the Foundation Diploma in Art & Design, the City Lit Fine Art Course, the City Lit sculpture course or equivalent, or have some prior experience working in an art or design context, with an existing portfolio of work.